maximsakhno/galo-ioc/README.md

 ### Implementation of third-party plugins

 Now let's look at the integration of third-party plugins into the application.
 For example, a new customer wants to use an application to congratulate employees on birthday, but it does not want to use any of the already implemented messengers, but instead wants to use its internal corporate messenger.
 At the same time, this customer is against including the implementation of its corporate messenger in the code base of the application.
-Even this case is not a problem for the **ioc** library together with the plugin system.
+Even this case is not a problem for the Galo-IOC library together with the plugin system.
 To solve this problem, you need to create a separate project.

 #### Project structure